dwt/Dependable_API_Evolution/README.md

 As an API user you should demand this so that you can send you patches and actually hope that they will get into the next version in a timely manner while it is not a burden to update to new revisions.
 And then there is the small part of actually enjoying an API that works and is extended in a good and healthy way.

 Consider libraries like jQuery or Apples Cocoa where it is pretty much a no brainer to update to the newest version immediately.
 At the same time, they stay current and adapt and absorb new emerging patterns in a timely manner while fixing old warts and making the framework more and more consistent all the time.
-(Ok, some warts are not fixeable, but at they try very hard)
+(Ok, some warts are not fixeable, but at least they try very hard)

 I think it is Common Sense to do <<Dependable API Evolution>>, but for some reason it hasen't yet cought on as common knowledge and there is no easy way to refer anyone to a document that explains it.
 So here we go.